Learning-Happy-Hour/cafecoffeeco-vmseries-azure-testing/README.md

     ```
     terraform output password
     ```
+- Login to Panorama and enter the serial number provisioned as part of Software NGFW Deployment profile.
+- Login to panorama and retrieve the licenses.
-- Login to panorama, eport and load the baseline config ([basline-config.xml](/ccc-panorama/baseline-config.xml)).
+- Import and load the baseline config ([basline-config.xml](/ccc-panorama/baseline-config.xml)).
 - Before commiting the configuation, make sure to define a new Panorama administrator so you don't lock yourself out!
-- License the Panorama.
-- Install the Software Licensing Plugin.
+- Download and Install the Software Licensing Plugin.
 - Under the plugin, add a bootstrap definition and a license manager.
-- Commit the config
+- Commit to panorama
-- take a note of bootstrap parameter under the license manager
+- take a note of bootstrap parameters (especially auth-key) under the license manager

 ## 3. CafeCoffeeCo Common VM-series Firewall Setup